Clemapfel/crisp/docs/vector/vector.md

 using Vector4ui = Vector<size_t, 4>;
 ```

+## 5. Arithmetics and Comparison Operators

-## 5.1 Vector-Vector Arithmetics
+### 5.1 Vector-Vector Arithmetics

-``crisp::Vector`` supplies the following operators for vector-vector arithmetics.
-Recall that our vectors are not matrices, as such all operations are *elementwise*
+``crisp::Vector`` offers the following operators for vector-vector arithmetics.
+Recall that our vectors are not matrices, as such all operations are scalar-operations applied *elementwise*.

 ```cpp
 // arithmetic